GideonDijkhuis/GideonDijkhuis/README.md

 # 💫 About Me:
-I'm Gideon, a student Information Technology at NHL Stenden in Emmen.<br>I'm doing a lot of projects in different frameworks, like Flutter,  UWP, .net MAUI and HTML/PHP.<br>Later on, I want to start working in other .NET frameworks, like ASP.NET and .NET MAUI Blazor.<br>
+I'm Gideon, a student Information Technology at NHL Stenden in Emmen.<br>This is my student account, so I will use this account for school projects.
+Don't forget to check out my personal account, [GADijkhuis](https://github.com/GADijkhuis)!

 ## 🌐 Socials: